rnichollx/quxlang/docs/glossary.md

 The "declared parameters" of `::foo FUNCTION(%x bar)` are `(%x bar)`, whereas the formal parameters are `(%x [module]::baz::bar)`.

+### Differs From

+*Paratype* - The paratype is the type of the positional and named parameters, however it does not include the parameter names.
+For example, the above formal paratype would be `([module]::baz::bar)` and the declared paratype would be `(bar)`.

+*Signature* - The signature is a combination of the paratype and the return type.
+For example, the above formal signature would be `([module]::baz::bar): I32` and the declared signature would be `(bar): I32`.

 ## Functanoid

 A functanoid is a function which is instantiated with a set of parameter